p-hsu/BREW_ME/README.md

 ## Project overview

-This application allows users to locate any brewies within a given distance from a user-input address. **"Brew Me!"** should be simple and user friendly; please refer to the following for project-build aspects, functionality, and more.
+This application allows users to locate any breweries within a given distance from a user-input address. **"Brew Me!"** should be simple and user friendly; please refer to the following for project-build aspects, functionality, and more.

 [Project Proposal](./project-proposal.md)